-BAILIWICK REPERTORY'S PRIDE SERIES (1996): Since 1989, the annual Pride Series has presented well over 100 gay and lesbian plays, musicals, and performance pieces as part of the only regional theater in America with an ongoing programming arm serving the lesbian and gay communities.
-The series has also financially empowered nonprofit lesbian and gay organizations through benefit performances.
+BAILIWICK REPERTORY'S PRIDE SERIES (1996): Starting in the late 1980s, the annual Pride Series presented well over 100 gay and lesbian plays, musicals, and performance pieces as part of the only regional theater in America with an ongoing programming arm serving the lesbian and gay communities.
+The series also financially empowered nonprofit lesbian and gay organizations through benefit performances.

-TRACY BAIM (1994): She has labored untiringly as publisher, reporter, editor, columnist, photographer, and advocate in offering a voice to all.
-In 2000, her company bought the Windy City Times and merged her weekly Outlines into it, joined now by other publications and the online Windy City Queercast.
-She co-founded the Chicago Area Gay and Lesbian Chamber of Commerce as well as Chicago 2006, Inc., which brought the 2006 Gay Games here.
-In 2008, she launched the chicagogayhistory.com Web site and edited a first-of-its-kind history book, Out and Proud in Chicago.
+TRACY BAIM (1994): She has labored untiringly as publisher, reporter, editor, columnist, photographer, and advocate for more than 25 years in offering a voice to all.
+In 2000, her company bought the Windy City Times and merged her weekly Outlines into it, besides launching other media outlets.
+She co-founded the Chicago Area Gay and Lesbian Chamber of Commerce as well as Chicago 2006, Inc., which produced the 2006 Gay Games.
+In 2008, she set up the chicagogayhistory.com Web site and edited a first-of-its-kind history book, Out and Proud in Chicago.